ChrisCummins/phd/README.md

 Burn each of the resulting folders in `~/chunks` to DVDs.

-### Unarchiving
+### Restoring from disc

-Copy each chunk from your DVDs back to disk, e.g. `~/import/chunk_001`, `~/import/chunk_002` etc. Restore original file structure by running shutterbug from the output directory:
+Copy each chunk from your DVDs back to disc, e.g. `~/import/chunk_001`, `~/import/chunk_002` etc. Restore the original file structure by running shutterbug from the output directory:

 ```
 $ mkdir ~/Pictures/2016 && cd ~/Pictures/2016